Continuity of Generalized Entropy and Statistical Learning: Bounds on entropy difference

 \subsection{Bounds via $D(P_\ell,Q_\ell)$}

 We have derived bounds for the entropy difference in terms of several $f$-divergences between distributions $P$ and $Q$ on $\sZ$, which lead to sufficient conditions on the entropy continuity.
-If our purpose is merely bounding the entropy difference rather than examining its dependence on some statistical distance $D(P,Q)$, we may bound it in terms of the distributional change of the loss when an optimal action is taken, e.g. either $\ell(Z,a_P)$ or $\ell(Z,a_Q)$, when the distribution of $Z$ changes from $P$ to $Q$.
-Specifically, the following result is a consequence of Lemma~\ref{lm:H_diff_E} and the proof techniques used in the previous subsections. \begin{theorem} For all the results derived in Sections~\ref{sec:H_diff_TV}, \ref{sec:H_diff_KL} and \ref{sec:H_diff_Chi2}, the upper bounds for $H_\ell(P)-H_\ell(Q)$ continue to hold when the corresponding statistical distance $D(P,Q)$ is replaced by $D(P_{\ell(Z,a_Q)} , Q_{\ell(Z,a_Q)})$; and the upper bounds for $H_\ell(Q)-H_\ell(P)$ continue to hold when $D(P,Q)$ is replaced by $D(P_{\ell(Z,a_P)} , Q_{\ell(Z,a_P)})$. \end{theorem}
+If our purpose is merely bounding the entropy difference rather than examining its dependence on certain statistical distance $D(P,Q)$, we may bound it in terms of the distributional change of the loss when an optimal action is taken, e.g. either $\ell(Z,a_P)$ or $\ell(Z,a_Q)$, when the distribution of $Z$ changes from $P$ to $Q$.
+In other words, we can examine the statistical distance between $P_{\ell(Z,a_Q)}$ and $Q_{\ell(Z,a_Q)}$, or between $P_{\ell(Z,a_P)}$ and $Q_{\ell(Z,a_P)}$.
+The following result is a consequence of Lemma~\ref{lm:H_diff_E} and the proof techniques used in the previous subsections. \begin{theorem} For all the results derived in Sections~\ref{sec:H_diff_TV}, \ref{sec:H_diff_KL} and \ref{sec:H_diff_Chi2}, the upper bounds for $H_\ell(P)-H_\ell(Q)$ continue to hold when the corresponding statistical distance $D(P,Q)$ is replaced by $D(P_{\ell(Z,a_Q)} , Q_{\ell(Z,a_Q)})$; and the upper bounds for $H_\ell(Q)-H_\ell(P)$ continue to hold when $D(P,Q)$ is replaced by $D(P_{\ell(Z,a_P)} , Q_{\ell(Z,a_P)})$. \end{theorem}

 Due to the data processing inequality of the $f$-divergence, the bounds described in Theorem~\ref{th:D_PQ_ell} are tighter than their counterparts in the previous sections.
 To illustrate the potential improvement, we examine a case where $\sZ=\R^p$, $\sA = \{a\in\R^p: \|a\|=1\}$, and $\ell(z,a) = - a^\top z$.
 Let the distributions $P$ and $Q$ on $\sZ$ be $\mathcal N(\mu_P,\sigma_P^2\mathbf{I})$ and $\mathcal N(\mu_Q,\sigma_Q^2\mathbf{I})$, with mean vectors $\mu_P,\mu_Q\in\R^p$ and elementwise variances $\sigma_P^2$ and $\sigma_Q^2$.
 Then, $H_{\ell}(P)=-\|\mu_P\|$ and $H_{\ell}(Q) = -\|\mu_Q\|$, with $a_P = \mu_P/\|\mu_P\|$ and $a_Q = \mu_Q/\|\mu_Q\|$.
 In addition, under $P$, $\ell(Z,a_P) \sim \mathcal{N}(-\|\mu_P\|,\sigma_P^2)$ and $\ell(Z,a_Q) \sim \mathcal{N}(-\mu_Q^\top \mu_P/\|\mu_Q\|,\sigma_P^2)$; while under $Q$, $\ell(Z,a_P) \sim \mathcal{N}(-\mu_P^\top \mu_Q/\|\mu_P\|,\sigma_Q^2)$ and $\ell(Z,a_Q) \sim \mathcal{N}(-\|\mu_Q\|,\sigma_Q^2)$.
 Applying Theorem~\ref{th:D_PQ_ell} to \eqref{eq:subG_cont_KL_Q} and \eqref{eq:subG_cont_KL_P}, respectively, in Theorem~\ref{prop:cont_KL} yields